msoledade/wbg-kp-web/README.md

 ```

 The web interface will be available through the Traefik proxy, which should be running separately.
 The service is configured to be accessible at `kp-web.localhost` by default.

+The application will be served by NGINX and will be available at `http://wbgkp.quanti.ca`.

+The React application expects the API to be available at the URL defined in the `VITE_API_URL` environment variable.

 ## Stopping the Service